 or an orthoptic qualification recognised by the International Orthoptic

 As part of the registration process overseas trained orthoptists will be

 required to provide documentation to enable the AOB to determine equivalence to

 The course content and teaching hours for each subject

 undertaken by Australian orthoptic students can be viewed in the

-La Trobe University handbook for Bachelor of Health Sciences / Master of Orthoptics.
+La Trobe University handbook for Bachelor of Applied Science and Master of Orthoptics.
 If on reviewing this

 information you determine that you will need